 [Sung.]
-Walking in the grass … the sunlight in her hair …
+Walking in the grass … the sunlight in our hair …

 Paraphrase of a line from the Donovan song “Hampstead Incident.”
 Actual lyrics: “Crystals sparkle in the grass, I polish them with thought/On my lash there in my eye a star of light is caught/Fortunes told in grains of sand, here I am is all I know/Candy stuck in children's hair, everywhere I go.”
 (Thanks to Erik Topp for this reference.)